 This bill amends Minnesota Statutes to enhance the state's response to child maltreatment cases, particularly those occurring outside of Minnesota.
 It allows for judicial review of maltreatment cases that happen in other states or countries, ensuring that local welfare agencies are responsible for assessing or investigating these allegations when the child resides in Minnesota.
-The bill introduces new provisions for appealing decisions made by the commissioner of human services, the commissioner of health, or the commissioner of children, youth, and families, as well as the Direct Care and Treatment executive board.
-It specifies the process for filing appeals, including timelines and requirements for serving notice to relevant parties.
+The bill specifies that parties appealing decisions made by the commissioner of human services or the executive board must file their appeals in the appropriate jurisdiction and outlines the procedures for serving notice and proof of service.

 Additionally, the bill clarifies the responsibilities of local welfare agencies regarding allegations of sexual abuse, neglect, physical abuse, and labor trafficking.
-It explicitly states that these agencies must investigate allegations of sexual abuse and neglect that occur outside of Minnesota if the child resides in the state.
-The amendments aim to ensure that Minnesota's child protection system is equipped to handle maltreatment cases comprehensively, regardless of where the alleged abuse took place, thereby enhancing the safety and welfare of children in the state.
+It explicitly states that these agencies must investigate allegations of sexual abuse and neglect or physical abuse that occur outside of Minnesota if the child resides in the state.
+This legislative change aims to provide a more comprehensive framework for addressing child maltreatment, ensuring that all cases involving Minnesota residents are adequately assessed, regardless of where the alleged maltreatment took place.

 1st Engrossment: 256.045, 260E.14